veltman/csvgeocode/README.md

 The name of the column that should contain the resulting latitude.
 If this column doesn't exist in the input CSV, it will be created in the output.

-**Default:** Tries to automatically detect if there is a relevant column name in the input CSV, like `lat` or `latitude`.
-If none is found, it will add the new column `lat` to the output.
+**Default:** Tries to automatically detect if there is a relevant existing column name in the input CSV, like `lat` or `latitude`.
+If none is found, it will use `lat`.

 #### `--lng [longitude column name]`

 The name of the column that should contain the resulting longitude.
 If this column doesn't exist in the input CSV, it will be created in the output.

-**Default:** Tries to automatically detect if there is a relevant column name in the input CSV, like `lng` or `longitude`.
-If none is found, it will add the new column `lng` to the output.
+**Default:** Tries to automatically detect if there is a relevant existing column name in the input CSV, like `lng` or `longitude`.
+If none is found, it will use `lng`.

 #### `--delay [milliseconds]`